The Origin of Applying Lip Color

-I love the crayon shape for quick, precise application and use them alone or as a base for other lipsticks or glosses.
+I love these lip crayons alone or as a base for other lipsticks or glosses.

 This formula changed the way I look at lipgloss – forever.

-In the past, high shine lip glosses were thick, sticky and the color was sheer.
-This formula is light and creamy but has an INTENSE, wet vinyl shine with an incredible amount of pigment. #417 Beige Bounce (pictured) is an incredible rosy beige and one of the first nude lip glosses I ever used that wasn’t patchy or streaky.
+High-shine lip glosses are notoriously thick, sticky (uncomfortable), and don’t provide enough coverage.
+This formula is light and creamy but has an INTENSE, wet vinyl shine with an incredible amount of pigment (opacity).

 The #MyTwoCents Blog is informational only and not a substitute for professional advice.

 Product(s) featured in posts were purchased unless otherwise noted.

 Reviews are NOT sponsored or compensated.
 Product links are NOT MONETIZED (I do not use affiliate links).
 Outgoing links are directed to preferred reference sources and trusted retailers.
 Click the star (above left) for further Legal information.